This ride is a great compliment to the Chuckwagon - Mescal - Long Canyon

 Trail.
 This is along the north slope of the rock formation that is this trails namesake.
 Go left here and cross a new subdivision road.
 At the next intersection (with Rupp Trail

 here.
 Several sections of this trail have been rerouted on the descent down to Dry Creek.
-Once you reach Dry Creek, youll find some refreshing shade under some sycamore trees.
+Once you reach Dry Creek, you'll be at the lowest elevation on the ride, and find some refreshing shade under some trees.
 Cross the creek and take a right on Arizona Cypress Trail

 .
 The trail here has an open feel with a with rocks and gravel tread.